 B. Identification of Chief Emergency Officer

-The Berne-Knox-Westerlo Central School District designates the Superintendent of School as the district’s chief emergency officer whose duties shall include, but not be limited to:
+The Berne-Knox-Westerlo Central School District designates the Superintendent of Schools as the district’s chief emergency officer whose duties shall include, but not be limited to:

 - Coordination of the communication between school staff, law enforcement, and other first responders;